 Nicknamed the "Petticoat Abolitionist," Webster was a well-known anti-slavery activist in Lexington who guided many Lexington slaves to the Underground Railroad.
 With her house on the Underground Railroad, she was arrested and sentenced to two years in the state penitentiary for helping the Hayden Family escape to Ohio.
 Pardoned by the governor after two months, Webster left Kentucky for the North but continued to be an ardent abolitionist.

 The daughter of a hardware store owner in downtown Lexington, Bishop was also a staunch Unionist and became a local hero in 1862.
-After John Hunt Morgan’s Confederate troops returned to Lexington, they began wreaking havoc and stole an American flag from Ashland and began to desecrate it.
+After John Hunt Morgan’s Confederate troops returned to Lexington, they began wreaking havoc, stole an American flag from Ashland, and began to desecrate it.
 Bishop stole the flag back from the Confederate soldiers, proclaiming that she would only surrender the flag at “cost of my life.”
 Union General G. Clay Smith renamed the Union encampment at Ashland Camp Ella Bishop in honor of her patriotism.

 Linda Neville (1873-1961)

 Returning to her hometown of Lexington in 1895, she began to teach children out of her home and devoted much of her time to charity and juvenile court boards.
 Her educational work led her to the mountains of Eastern Kentucky which inspired her to become dedicated to the prevention of blindness.
-She founded the Kentucky Society for the Prevention of Blindness and became a consultant to the National Society for the Prevention of Blindness and was awarded the Leslie Dana Gold Medal in 1944 by the St. Louis Society for the Blind.
+She founded the Kentucky Society for the Prevention of Blindness and became a consultant to the National Society for the Prevention of Blindness.
+Neville was awarded the Leslie Dana Gold Medal in 1944 by the St. Louis Society for the Blind.
 Her efforts saw childhood blindness decrease exponentially.